Nearly 500 detained over civilian killings in Kashmir

 The Centre held a high-level meeting chaired by Union Home Minister Amit Shah on Thursday at his North Block office.

-Meanwhile, General Officer Commanding of Chinar Corps Lieutenant General DP Pandey today condemned the killings in the territory, stating that some elements are trying to divide the society on communal lines and the people will expose those elements.
+Meanwhile, General Officer Commanding of Chinar Corps Lieutenant General DP Pandey today condemned the killings in the territory, stating that some elements are trying to divide the society on communal lines.
 He further said that such elements are jealous of the positive developments that have taken place in the country and the union territory over the last year.